Luzhitsy: A Travel Essay

 and Sweden for control of

-the eastern Baltic , Sweden built and maintained a star-shaped
+the eastern Baltic , Sweden Neva

 and out to sea.
 Its site now has all but disappeared under an industrial